expath/xpath-ng/sequence-map-array-decomposition.md

 These are equivalent in this proposal, except that `$result` is not a statically known variable binding in the sequence decomposition let clause.

 For each variable declaration in the sequence decomposition at index `N`, and `$expr` being the result of the for/let expression, then `$expr[N]` is the value bound to the variable declaration as a new variable binding.
-If the value does not exist, an empty sequence is returned.
+If the value does not exist, an empty sequence is bound to the variable.

 A sequence decomposition can be used in any for or let clause binding to decompose the items in a sequence.
 If the type of the for or let clause binding expression is not a sequence, an `err:XPTY0004` error is raised.